marwan116/blog/pages/posts/flaky_tests.md

 This test is flaky because the chosen `Nelder-Mead` minimization algorithm is not always guaranteed to converge to the same true minimum - i.e. the algorithm is not deterministic.

-More specifically, in this example we are using `Nelder-Mead` to minimize the `rosenbrock` function, also referred to as the Valley or Banana function, which is a popular test problem for minimization algorithms.
+More specifically, in this example I am using `Nelder-Mead` to minimize the `rosenbrock` function, also referred to as the Valley or Banana function, which is a popular test problem for minimization algorithms.
 The function is unimodal, and the global minimum lies in a narrow, parabolic valley.
 The narrow valley makes it somewhat difficult for the algorithms to converge exactly to the true minimum (1, 1) given different starting points.

-In this case, the tester, knowing that the `Nelder-Mead` will only offer an approximate value of the true minimum, chose a "naive" tolerance value of 1e-5 without proper consideration to the expected variation in the result of the optimization algorithm (the hand-waving here might be that well 1e-5 is a relatively large tolerance value compared to what I tried before and it makes the test pass when I run it on my machine).
+In this case, the tester, knowing that the `Nelder-Mead` will only offer an approximate value of the true minimum, chose a "naive" tolerance value of 1e-5 without proper consideration to the expected variation in the result of the optimization algorithm.

+I must admit it is hard not to succumb to the tendency to hand-wave tolerance/epsilon values.
+It usually goes something like this: "Well 1e-5 is a relatively large tolerance value compared to what I tried before and it now makes the test pass when I run it on my machine so it should be good enough".

 Turns out the chosen tolerance value of 1e-5 makes the test flaky fail almost 65% of the time given the initial guess is randomly chosen from the range 0 to 10.
 Important to note here that while too small a tolerance value leads to false alarms, naively solving this issue by updating to a very large tolerance value means that the test is not sensitive enough to detect when the result is not within a statistically reasonable range.

-To remedy this, we assess the variance of the results of running the `Nelder-Mead` algorithm multiple times.
-Then we chose the tolerance to be 3 standard deviations from the mean.
-This way, we can be 99.7% confident (assuming the results are normally distributed) that the test will pass (not too permissive, not too strict).
+To remedy this, we should assess the expected variance of the results of running the `Nelder-Mead` algorithm multiple times.
+Then we can chose an informed tolerance (in this example I take 3 standard deviations from the mean - tis way, we can be 99.7% confident, assuming the results are normally distributed, that the test will pass - not too permissive, not too strict).

 The updated test looks like this: